-With its brand personality and clear corporate design guidelines, Swiss Life guarantees a standardised appearance at all brand contact points.
+With its purpose and clear corporate design guidelines, Swiss Life guarantees a standardised appearance at all brand contact points.
 The Swiss Life brand personality always centres on the customer: "We enable people to lead a self-determined life."

 The corporate design is derived from the brand personality and, in addition to ensuring recognisability, contributes to a uniform brand experience.
 Whether they are browsing the website, reading a brochure or looking at an advert, the stakeholder groups are to receive the same strong impression of Swiss Life at all contact points.
-The pictorial world is one of the key instruments in making the brand personality tangible for external and internal target groups.
-It differentiates Swiss Life from the competition and produces its robust recognition effect.
+The pictorial world is one of the key instruments in making the brand personality of Swiss Life tangible for external and internal target groups.
+It sets Swiss Life apart from the competition and produces its clear recognition effect.